-© Callooh Callay Published with the kind permission of Callooh Callay, sellers of “unexpected, eclectic and vintage” items
+© Callooh Callay — Photo used with the kind permission of Callooh Callay, sellers of “unexpected, eclectic and vintage” items

-This photo of vintage Old Spice bottles brings back memories of my late father.
-An army officer, he was a stickler for good grooming.
-I remember the scent of the lotion wafting out of the bathroom after my father had finished shaving in the morning.
+This photo of vintage Old Spice bottles brings back memories of my father, an officer and gentleman.
+The scent of the lotion would waft out of the bathroom after he had finished shaving in the morning.
 Additionally, I find Old Spice endearing because of the image of the sailing ship.
-According to the Old Spice website: “The original ships used on the packaging were the Grand Turk and the Friendship.
+Notes the former Old Spice website: “The original ships used on the packaging were the Grand Turk and the Friendship.
 Other ships used on Old Spice packaging include the Wesley, Salem, Birmingham and Hamilton.”

-My ageing Sperry shoes make me feel that I am on a boat out at sea instead of inside a mall.
+My Sperry Top-Sider eventually died due to old age and neglect.
+In the days I was wearing them, I felt like I was on a boat out at sea instead of inside a mall or on a sidewalk.
 Rugged and comfortable, this American brand of shoes has an interesting story.
-On the underside of the shoebox cover is printed, in English and French, the following historical note:
+On the underside of the shoebox cover was printed, in English and French, the following historical note:

 Photo credit: Brian Adler

 You cannot drink salt water.
 But you are welcome to drink Cutty Sark, a blended Scotch whisky inspired by the famous clipper ship bearing the same name.
-A brief history of how the whisky was started and why the label is yellow can be found here.
+The interesting history of Cutty Sark Scots Whisky, including the secret behind the use of yellow, can be found here.
 Teetotallers may be tempted to purchase a bottle solely for the artwork.